Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Symptoms of mercury poisoning with a broken thermometer

-A very fragile device is a thermometer, which, if handled carelessly, can break.
-Poisoning can occur when mercury balls are ingested or if its vapors are inhaled for a long time.
+A very fragile device is a thermometer, which can break if handled carelessly.
+Poisoning can occur by ingesting mercury beads or by prolonged inhalation of its vapor.
 Symptoms of mercury vapor poisoning:

 • headache;